Niti Taylor

 Niti Taylor (born 8 November 1994) is an Indian actress who primarily appears in Hindi television shows.
-She is known for her portrayals of Nandini Murthy in MTV India's Kaisi Yeh Yaariaan, Shivani Mathur in Ghulaam, and Mannat Kaur Khurana in Ishqbaaz.
+She is known for her roles in Kaisi Yeh Yaariaan, Ghulaam and Ishqbaaz.

 Early life

 Taylor was born in Delhi on 8 November 1994 to a Gujarati father and a Bengali Christian mother from Kolkata.

 Career

 At the age of 15, Taylor made her television debut with Pyaar Ka Bandhan in 2009.
 Her breakthrough came through her role of Nandini Murthy in MTV India's Kaisi Yeh Yaariyan, opposite Parth Samthaan.